Sufiyan-art/Sufiyan-art/README.md

 I work across SQL, Power BI, Python (Pandas), and Excel — from data cleaning and modeling to interactive dashboards and business reporting.

-Currently completing my BS in Computer Science while building real-world analytics projects to sharpen my skills.
+Completed my BS in Computer Science and now building real-world analytics projects to sharpen my skills.

 ---